 Withdrawing cash on credit cards is expensive because you are charged interest even if you repay in full on time.
 But most importantly, it damages your credit score, because banks and lenders consider it as poor money management.

-If you are able to, take out a credit card with the sole purpose of spending small amounts and paying it back in full each month.
+If you are able to, get a credit card with the sole purpose of spending small amounts and paying it back in full each month.
 Not just the minimum required payment.
 Unused credit cards show on credit reports as an available credit.
 But it’s often seen as a negative thing by lenders.
-If you spend little and regularly, and pay it back on time each month, it will improve your credit rating.
+If you spend little and regularly, and pay it back on time each month, it will improve your credit score.
 It shows lenders you are responsible.
 Be sure to pay more than the minimum required, to show you have enough to spare.
 It boosts your credit rating and also saves you money on interest.

 Last and certainly not least...never miss a payment!
 You may already know this but when you miss a payment it can affect your score dramatically.
 Missing payments can sometimes stay on your credit file for a few years so do your best not to miss any.
 We would recommend paying all your debts and bills by direct debit each month, this way you will never be late or miss a payment.
 If you find you are struggling to make the repayments, please contact your lender immediately to seek help - before a late payment happens.
 It's likely that you can arrange for some solution with your lender - for instance, reduce your monthly repayments, or get a repayment-holiday for a few months - and you can avoid the damage.